HarpurCriticalArchive/web/overview.md

 *work*.

 Via the Browse menu the reader chooses a poem.
 An archival transcription or edited reading text appears next to an image of the original document.
 The reader can change the version via a menu at the top.
 Invoking the Multiway Compare Tool allows the reader to compare changes in the successive versions of the same work across biographical periods.
-In addition, the Timeline of 'compositions' allows the reader to identify versions of poems written at roughly the same time and then to choose them, one at a time, via the Browse menu.
+In addition, the Timeline of compositions allows the reader to identify versions of poems written at roughly the same time and then to choose them, one at a time, via the Browse menu.

 A facility
 for collaborative contributions to the CHCA by its users is planned.